CianHub/react-api-query-hooks/README.md

 # Breaking Bad Character Info

-A simple refresher React app for using hooks using the Breaking Bad API
+A simple refresher React app for API queries with hook